cllckn/decision-support-systems/module4/README.md

   * Database: Resources like tables (insert, update, select), views, stored procedures, and functions.
   * Application Software: Resources such as interfaces (access), web pages (access), and functions (execute).

-* **Permissions** are specific rights granted to actors, such as read, write, execute, or delete.
+* **Permissions** are specific rights granted to actors over resources - such as read, write, execute, or delete.

 * **Authorization** is the process of granting or restricting permissions for actors to interact with specific resources within a system.